clarefmccann/clarefmccann/README.md

 > working as Project Coordinator in the Developmental Social Neuroscience lab at the UO!

 ☀️  **Future** --
-> applying to PhD programs this fall!
+> attending UCLA's Developmental PhD program in the fall

 🧠  **Interests** --
 > socioemotional development, education, neuroscience, community-based interventions and preventions, data science